franchsli/whatsapp_clone_django/README.md

     - Use collapse for the pages.
     - Increment the padding on the list items.
     - Create the search message logic.
+    - Add dark mode logic.
+    - Add the "read more" function to messages.

 ## Template